MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/packing-containers.md

     - **Location profile ID** – Enter a unique ID for the profile
     - **Name** – Enter a descriptive name for the profile
 1. Expand the **General** FastTab and make the following settings:
     - **Location format** – Select the location format to use for the current location.
-Location formats are a naming-system used to create unique and consistent names for the different location bin positions used within a warehouse.
-If not already existing you will need to create a new format under **Warehouse management > Setup > Warehouse > Location formats**
+Location formats are a naming system used to create unique and consistent names for the different location bin positions used within a warehouse.
+If you don't already have the format you need, you can create a new one by going to **Warehouse management > Setup > Warehouse > Location formats** (see also [Configure locations in a WMS-enabled warehouse](tasks/configure-locations-wms-enabled-warehouse.md)).
-    - **Location type** – Select the type used in the previous section.
-Location types can be used as filtering options to control the different warehouse management processes and does here inform the system about use
+    - **Location type** – Select the location type you set up as the **Packing location type** on the **Warehouse management parameters** page, as described previously.
+    - **Use license plate tracking** – For packing locations, set this to *Yes*.
+It is mandatory that the system be able to track license plate IDs at packing locations so it can control the packing process.
     - **Allow negative inventory** – For packing locations, set this to *No*.
-The system must have knowledged about what to pack and thereby being able to get tracked physically
-    - **Use license plate tracking** – For packing locations, set this to *Yes*.
-Mandatory to track the license plate IDs on the packing locations to be able to control the packing process
     - **Allow mixed items** – For packing locations, set this to *Yes*.
-Typically many different item numbers will need to get brought forward to the packing locations at the same time
+This is required because many different item numbers are typically brought forward to the packing locations at the same time.
     - **Allow mixed inventory statuses** – For packing locations, set this to *Yes*.
-Typically many different inventory statuses will need to get brought forward to the packing locations at the same time
+This is required because items with different inventory statuses are typically brought forward to the packing locations at the same time.
     - **Allow mixed inventory batches** – For packing locations, set this to *Yes*.
-Typically many different batch numbers will need to get brought forward to the packing locations at the same time
+This setting is automatically set to *Yes* whenever **Allow mixed items** is set to *Yes*.

-#### Set up packing locations
+#### Set up packing locations <!-- KFM: Continue here. -->

 You will need at least one location used to place the inventory items going to get packed into containers.